Best eco-friendly Christmas gifts

 8. Real trees

-If you want to be reassured that your tree has been grown sustainably, not in a way that's environmentally damaging, look for the FSC-certification logo.
-Just like the rented tree, if you want one that's certified as organic and pesticide-free, get one that's approved by the Soil Association.
+If you want to be reassured that your tree has been grown sustainably, and not in a way that's environmentally damaging, look for the FSC-certification logo.
+Just like rented trees, if you want one that's certified as organic and pesticide-free, get one that's approved by the Soil Association.

 9. Recycling real trees